Reichstag

 People pass and do not see.

-Super-8mm black and white film transferred to video with no sound
+Super-8mm black and white film transferred to HD video, silent

 Location: Berlin, Germany